Conformal Policy Control: Introduction

 \section{Introduction}

 Safe exploration is one of the most studied problems in AI safety \citep{amodei2016concrete}.
 The choice between probable safety and the hope of possible discovery presents a dilemma known by many names, from the explore-exploit tradeoff in reinforcement learning to the validity-power tradeoff in statistics.
 The optimal balance is problem-dependent, yet general solutions must be problem-independent.
-Hence to apply to specific problems any general solution must encode this balance as a hyperparameter, which then must be tuned from data or derived from assumptions about problem structure.
-In consequential settings, collecting data from an unsafe policy may be unacceptable.
+So, to apply to real-world problems, any general solution must encode this balance as a hyperparameter, which then must be tuned from data or derived from assumptions about problem structure.
+In consequential settings, collecting data from an unsafe behavior policy (a context-dependent strategy or distribution over actions) may be unacceptable.
 Deriving the balance from assumptions about the problem reintroduces a subtler form of problem-dependence, namely the practitioner's understanding of the setting itself.
 Yet consequential, poorly understood settings are precisely where machine learning offers the greatest potential benefit.

-Consider an agent that observes states, takes actions, and receives both rewards and constraint feedback.
-The agent's goal is to maximize reward while respecting a risk tolerance, $\alpha$.
-For example, a language model answering medical questions must avoid false claims, and a generative model proposing molecules must ensure they are synthesizable.
-A new policy has been optimized for performance but not yet tested.
-A safe policy already controls the risk, and instead of blindly deploying the untested policy, the agent can reuse its existing deployment data for calibration through importance weighting.
-The importance weights, however, depend on the deployed policy, and the deployed policy depends on the importance-weighted risk estimates.
-How should the agent proceed?
-Rather than assuming knowledge of the problem, we resolve this circularity by exploiting what the agent already knows about itself.
+Consider an agent that observes contexts (i.e., states) and takes actions to maximize reward while satisfying safe operating constraints to within some tolerance.
+For example, a language model responding to medical questions aims to give answers that are as helpful as possible while avoiding false claims.
+In biomolecular engineering, a generative model proposing improvements to lead molecules aims to maximize efficacy of its designs while ensuring that they are synthesizable.
+In such settings, the agent has candidate policies optimized for performance but does not yet know which, if any, are safe to deploy.
+From past experience, the agent usually has a default safe policy it knows controls the risk, but playing it safe may be far from optimal.

+What the safe policy does supply is calibration data: Reweighting each observation by a candidate-to-safe likelihood ratio gives an estimate of each candidate's risk.
+But which candidate should the agent deploy?
+The natural move is to estimate every candidate's risk and pick the most aggressively optimized one that still looks safe, but this approach introduces bias: Selection corrupts the procedure by favoring estimates that understate their true risk.
+Yet the change in risk the agent must control is due to the policy shift it will author.
+The agent does not know how the world will respond to a given action, but it knows exactly how each candidate would distribute its actions, which is the only difference between the distributions it has experienced in the past and those it would encounter in the future.\footnote{If we assume the environment is stationary.}